Accelerate Learning by Tackling the Word Gap with Effective Vocabulary InstructionAugust 30, 2022 August 31, 2022

 Improving instruction and teaching vocabulary is critical for early learners.
 Vocabulary matters because readers cannot understand what they read without understanding what most words mean.
 Vocabulary is the foundational block upon which comprehension is built and is of critical importance to every content area and grade level throughout a student’s academic career.
 In fact, one can hardly think of any academic activity that does not require word knowledge!

 Recognizing the critical importance of vocabulary to learning, academic standards for students put a strong emphasis on vocabulary development.
 In general terms, this statement from today’s standards defines what students should be able to do in nearly every state:

 - “be able to determine or clarify the meaning of grade-appropriate words encountered through listening, reading, and media use;

 - come to appreciate words that have non-literal meanings, shades of meaning, and relationships to other words;

 - and expand their vocabulary in the course of studying content.”

 The Word Knowledge Gap

-Despite the fact that researchers have closely tied vocabulary to reading comprehension for nearly a century (Whipple, 1925), there remains an alarming word-knowledge gap between students who come from economically advantaged backgrounds and those who live in poverty (Hart & Risley, 1995).
+Even though researchers have closely tied vocabulary to reading comprehension for nearly a century (Whipple, 1925), there remains an alarming word-knowledge gap between students from economically advantaged backgrounds and those who live in poverty (Hart & Risley, 1995).